DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 If you are having any abnormal symptoms, you should always be evaluated with a thorough consultation and examination by a opthamologist or New York City optometrist for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 The reason pterygium is called surfer’s eye and farmer’s eye is that it’s believed to be caused by environmental elements like dust and wind.
 However, it’s not entirely certain to the medical community what causes surfer’s eye or pingueculae to appear.
 Another potential cause of their growths is the harsh ultraviolet (UV) rays in sunlight.

 For scientists and eye care professionals, ultraviolet radiation from the sun seems to be the main cause of pterygia and pingueculae to grow.
 Along with dust, debris and wind, another culprit is dry eye disease, which is the lack of sufficient moisture and lubrication on the surface of the eye.

 Pterygia typically form in people aged 30 to 50.
 Pterygia and pingueculae are rarely observed developing in children.
+If it does make an appointment with the pediatric ophthalmologist in NYC Dr. Richard L. Deluca.
 If a person has light eyes and fair skin, it may put them at increased risk for developing a pterygium.
 Other possible causes of surfer’s eye are pollen, smoke and sand.

 Surfer’s Eye Symptoms